netsoftacademy/50DaysofDevOPs/2024/day01/README.md

 ## Introduction - Day 1

-From the day 1 you can start your learning and challenges and start your Journey #50DaysofDevops Learning with NetSoft Tuitions.
+- This is the day you have to Take this challenge and start your #50DaysofDevOps with NetSoft Tuitions

 - Topics Covers:-
 - What is DevOps?
 - What are the Services in Cloud IaaS, SaaS, PaaS